cancomertpay/manage/README.md

 <img src="https://res.cloudinary.com/dz209s6jk/image/upload/f_auto,q_auto,w_700/Challenges/qkpgcsmter7tah2sjdij.jpg" alt="project-preview-image" id="lead-image">

-<p>This project required me to build a fully responsive landing page to the designs provided.
+<p id="meta-description">This project required me to build a fully responsive landing page to the designs provided.
 I used HTML5, along with CSS Grid and JavaScript for the areas that required interactivity, such as the testimonial slider.</p>

 <h2>Technologies Used</h2>